CrispinAkomea/Vendor/README.md

 # vendor
-Laravel inspired java package that facilitates the loading of application properties and has Querybuilder/Queryrunner interfaces along with a simple SQLite implementation.
+Laravel inspired java package for rapid set-up of java desktop projects that require a database.
+Querybuilder/Queryrunner interfaces to follow along with a simple SQLite implementation.